-- e.
-Unnecessarily delaying the game; - f.
-While not in possession of the ball, the pitcher stands with either foot or both feet on any part of the dirt area (circle) of the mound during a hidden-ball-play attempt; - g.
-Failing to throw to the batter immediately after making any motion with any part of the body such as the pitcher habitually uses in the delivery;
+f.
+While not in possession of the ball, the pitcher stands with either foot or both feet on any part of the dirt area (circle) of the mound during a hidden-ball-play attempt;

-Note: If the pitcher, with a runner on base, stops or hesitates the delivery because the batter steps out of the box, holds up a hand or uses any other action as if calling time, it shall not be a balk.
-The rule has been violated by both the batter and the pitcher, and the umpire shall call "Time" and begin the play anew.

-- h.
-The pitcher takes either hand off the ball after having taken a stretch or set position unless making a pitch or throwing to any base; Note: The pitcher may momentarily adjust the ball in the glove and separate the hands as long as it is prior to assuming a legal pitching position. - i.
-The pitcher pitches while the catcher is not in the catcher's box.
-The catcher must have at least one foot within the catcher's box until the pitcher begins the pitching motion;

-Note: This is an illegal pitch with no runners on base.

-j.
-The pitcher delivers the pitch from the set position without coming to a complete and discernible stop, or the pitcher comes to more than one stop from the set position (see 9-1-b);

-Note: With the bases unoccupied, the pitcher does not need to come to a complete and discernible stop.

-- k.
-From the windup position, the pitcher makes more than two pumping motions before delivering to the plate; - 1.
-From the set position, if the entire free foot or any part of the stride leg breaks the plane of the back edge of the pitcher's rubber and the pitcher does not throw or feint a motion to second base or pitch to home plate (see 9-1-b-3); and - m.
-When the pitcher makes a natural pitching motion while not touching the pitcher's rubber. - PENALTY for a. through m.-Balk.
-The ball becomes dead and each runner must advance one base. - 1) If the balk immediately is followed by a pitch that permits the batter and each runner to advance a minimum of one base, the balk is ignored and the ball remains live.
+- g.
+Failing to throw to the batter immediately after making any motion with any part of the body such as the pitcher habitually uses in the delivery; - Note: If the pitcher stops or hesitates the delivery or throws the ball in a manner that the umpire judges is clearly not intended to be a pitch to the batter (such as a ball thrown into the ground or dropped) because the batter steps out of the box, holds up their hand or uses any other action if calling time, it shall not be a balk if runners are on base or an illegal pitch with no runners.
+The umpire shall call "Time," reset and resume play. - h.
+The pitcher takes either hand off the ball after having taken a stretch or set position unless making a pitch or throwing to any base; - Note: The pitcher may momentarily adjust the ball in the glove and separate the hands as long as it is prior to assuming a legal pitching position. - The pitcher pitches while the catcher is not in the catcher's box.
+The catcher must have at least one foot within the catcher's box until the pitcher begins the pitching motion; - Note: This is an illegal pitch with no runners on base. - j.
+The pitcher delivers the pitch from the set position without coming to a complete and discernible stop, or the pitcher comes to more than one stop from the set position (see 9-1-b); - Note: With the bases unoccupied, the pitcher does not need to come to a complete and discernible stop. - k.
+From the windup position, the pitcher makes more than two pumping motions with their arms before delivering to the plate; - 1.
+From the set position, if the entire free foot or any part of the stride leg breaks the plane of the back edge of the pitcher's plate and the pitcher does not throw or feint a motion to second base or pitch to home plate (see 9-1-b-3); and - m.
+When the pitcher makes a natural pitching motion while not touching the pitcher's plate.

+PENALTY for a. through m.-Balk.
+The ball becomes dead and each runner must advance one base.
-Example: The batter and all runner(s) advance when a wild pitch is either ball four or strike three.

-2) If a balk immediately is followed by a wild throw by the pitcher to a base that permits a runner(s) to advance to or beyond the base to which that runner is entitled, the balk shall be acknowledged.
+- 1) If the balk immediately is followed by a pitch that permits the batter and each runner to advance a minimum of one base, the balk is ignored and the ball remains live. - Example: The batter and all runner(s) advance when a wild pitch is either ball four or strike three. - 2) If a balk immediately is followed by a wild throw by the pitcher to a base that permits a runner(s) to advance to or beyond the base to which that runner is entitled, the balk shall be acknowledged.
 The umpire will call the balk in the usual manner, but shall not call "Time" until all play has ceased (runners have stopped trying to advance and/or a fielder is in possession of the ball in the infield).